California-Strawberry-Commission/laser-runner-cutter/ros2/amiga_control/amiga_control/aioros2/README.md

 </td>
 </table>

 1/2 the lines, 10x the readability.
-Enough said.
+Enough said :)